 We provide public services that are essential to Island life.
-The key to our success is engaging with the Government of Jersev in its capacity as our regulator and as the provider of other public services pect us to operate on a transparent 'no surprises' basis.
-There is the understanding that we will play a leading role in matters relating to the Island's public water supply
+The key to our success is engaging with the Government of Jersey in its capacity as our regulator and as the provider of other public services.

-We have a collaborative and transparent relationship with the environmental regulator and the Government (in its non-regulatory capacity) whereby we work together to address the risks that threaten our success
+We have a collaborative and transparent relationship with the environmental regulator and the Government (in its non-regulatory capacity) whereby we work together to address the risks that threaten our success.